mackerell-lab/polli-solubility/README.md

 Prabin Baral, pbaral@outerbanks.umaryland.edu

-"The effectof particle size distribution on dissolution rate and oral absorption" Hintz and Johnson 1989 IJP elsevier
+"The effectof particle size distribution on dissolution rate and oral absorption" Hintz and Johnson 1989 IJP elsevier HINTZ, R., & JOHNSON, K. (1989).
+The effect of particle size distribution on dissolution rate and oral absorption.
+International Journal of Pharmaceutics, 51(1), 9–17. doi:10.1016/0378-5173(89)90069-0

+"A New modelling approach for dissolution of polydisperse powders" Zwaan, Frenning, IJP

 Contents:
 =============